apache/sling-whiteboard/remote-content-api/README.md

 After that...well, the API is supposed to be _discoverable_ so you should find your way!

+To activate debugging, use the standard `MAVEN_OPTS` - the Java code is started directly in the Maven process.

 The `/content/articles` subtree is where the most interesting content is, for now.

 ## Use Cases